 - Leave pets at home or in a safe location where they are protected and with food and water.

-Whether you are evacuating to family, friends, a place of refuge or another location, register where you are going so that family can find you and know you’re safe.
+Whether you are evacuating to family, friends, a place of refuge or another location, register where you are going on the Register.
+Find.
+Reunite. website so that family can find you and know you’re safe.